stevector/stevector.github.io/_posts/2013-10-27-d8-twig-extends.md

 ### WHY is it helpful?

-Last weekend when I was working on a personal Drupal project ([nerdologues.com](http://nerdologues.com)) and ran into a common theme development pain point.
+Last weekend I was working on a personal Drupal project ([nerdologues.com](http://nerdologues.com)) and ran into a common theme development pain point.
 I wanted to print some fields separate from the rest of the `$content` variable for only one node type.
-In Drupal 7 (and prior versions) this process involves making a a complete copy of the `node.tpl.php` file ([See the drupal.org documentation of this process here](https://drupal.org/node/17565)).
+In Drupal 7 (and prior versions) this process involves making a complete copy of the `node.tpl.php` file ([See the drupal.org documentation of this process here](https://drupal.org/node/17565)).

 Copying every line of `node.tpl.php` to `node--article.tpl.php` only to change a few lines makes the theme of a given Drupal site extremely WET ([Write Everything Twice](http://en.wikipedia.org/wiki/Don't_repeat_yourself#DRY_vs_WET_solutions)).
 What if instead of duplicating the entire node template file to a node-type specific name, I could make that node-type specific file contain only the overrides?